zydezu/ModernX/README.md

-    volumecontrol = true,           -- whether to show mute button and volume slider volumecontroltype = 'linear',   -- use linear or logarithmic volume scale showjump = true,                -- show "jump forward/backward 5 seconds" buttons -- shift+left-click to step 1 frame and -- right-click to jump 1 minute
-    showskip = true,                -- show the skip back and forward (chapter) buttons compactmode = true,             -- replace the jump buttons with the chapter buttons, clicking the -- buttons will act as jumping, and shift clicking will act as
+    volumecontrol = true,           -- whether to show mute button and volume slider volumecontroltype = 'linear',   -- use linear or logarithmic volume scale showjump = true,                -- show "jump forward/backward 5 seconds" buttons showskip = true,                -- show the skip back and forward (chapter) buttons compactmode = true,             -- replace the jump buttons with the chapter buttons, clicking the -- buttons will act as jumping, and shift clicking will act as